MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Set-AntiPhishPolicy.md

 ```

 ### -PhishThresholdLevel
-This setting is only available in Office 365 Advanced Threat Protection and is part of advanced settings.
+This setting is part of advanced settings and is only available in Advanced Threat Protection.

 The PhishThresholdLevel parameter specifies the tolerance level that's used by machine learning in the handling of phishing messages.
 Valid values are: